wdx04/BurstSerial/README.md

 # BurstSerial
 Mbed OS Serial(UART) DMA Driver for STM32

-By default USART1 is enabled for G03x/G07x/G0B1/G4/F1/F2/F3/F4/F7/L0/L4/L4+/L5/U5/H7 MCUs.
+This driver is created for high-speed serial communication(1Mbit/s and up).

-Other U(SART) peripherals can be enabled by adding the SPITxDMALinks entries and UART/DMA interrupt handlers
+By default USART1 is enabled for G03x/G07x/G0B1/G4/F1/F2/F3/F4/F7/L0/L4/L4+/L5/U5/H7 MCUs, other U(SART) peripherals can be enabled by adding the SPITxDMALinks entries and UART/DMA interrupt handlers

 RS485 flow control is supported with any GPIO as the Drive Enable pin.

 Note: This library uses relatively newer HAL APIs such as HAL_UARTEx_ReceiveToIdle_DMA and HAL_UARTEx_GetRxEventType.
-      a manual update of STM32Cube firmware package is required for most models.
+      A manual update of STM32Cube firmware package is required for some models.

 API Usage: